National Slate Museum: History

 The museum also has the largest working waterwheel in mainland Britain, which is available for viewing via several walkways.
 The waterwheel was constructed in 1870 by De Winton of Caernarfon and is 50 ft 5 in in diameter, 5 ft 3 in wide and was built around a 12 in axle.
 Close to the museum is the partly restored Vivian incline, a gravity balance incline where loaded slate wagons haul empty wagons back up.

+The museum closed in November 2024 for renovations and will not re-open until 2026.